nabil828/comp4537-f22/Labs/Lab 8 - Error Handling/readme.md

 - Handle all the raised exceptions plus all anticipated exceptions from db, mongoose, JS parsing, or JS expression evaluation.
 - For all exceptions, send a friendly message to the client and print out the Error name and callback stack into the server console.
 - You should overwrite the default Express error handler.
 - The default Express error handler is just a middleware.
 You may use it globally using `app.use()`.
-You may define in a sperate file.
+You may define in a separate file.
 And you may break it into multiple middlewares and use the `next(err)` to pass the execution from one middleware to another.

 # Task 4 - `async`/`await` Wrapper
 Use the following wrapper inside your routes to clean your code.